xSUSHI (XSUSHI) Self Reported Market Capitalization Hits $84.18 Million

-xSUSHI (XSUSHI) traded 0.4% lower against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on July 13th.
-Over the last week, xSUSHI has traded 1.2% higher against the dollar. xSUSHI has a market capitalization of $84.18 million and approximately $4,132.49 worth of xSUSHI was traded on exchanges in the last 24 hours.
-One xSUSHI token can now be bought for $0.97 or 0.00001659 BTC on major exchanges.
+xSUSHI (XSUSHI) traded down 4.3% against the U.S. dollar during the one day period ending at 10:00 AM Eastern on July 19th. xSUSHI has a market capitalization of $84.18 million and approximately $3,800.52 worth of xSUSHI was traded on exchanges in the last 24 hours.
+One xSUSHI token can now be purchased for $1.01 or 0.00001595 BTC on major exchanges.
+Over the last week, xSUSHI has traded 4.2% higher against the U.S. dollar.

 Here is how related cryptocurrencies have performed over the last 24 hours: